For us residents of Canberra, we are blessed by a wide cross-section of movie resources, from Art House to Multiplex. Here are the links below.

 Limelight Cinema – Tuggeranong – Probably the cheapest all day ticket in town $9.90 for any screening, anytime.
 Very bogged standard mall multiplex, but at this price you can’t really complain.

-ANU Film Group – Australian National University – The ANU Film Group is Australia’s largest film society and one of the largest in Australia.
+ANU Film Group – Australian National University – The ANU Film Group is Canberra’s largest film society and one of the largest in Australia.
 Screens up to 200 films a year ranging from the most recent Hollywood hits to foreign and independent films not seem elsewhere along with classic films.